tneigerux/svg-example/src/site/index.md

 atendit is a unique new product that delivers event driven conditional reminders, notices, and alerts.

 The atendit Sensor, which will be available on Amazon soon, attaches to any door in a home or business.
-It’s approximately the size of the U.S. quarter.
+It’s approximately the size of a U.S. quarter.

-Our customers then use our free atendit mobile app in conjunction with it, establishing their own unique CONDITIONAL REMINDERS.
+Our customers then use our free atendit mobile app, in conjunction with the Sensor, to establish their own unique CONDITIONAL REMINDERS

-When the sensor is activated by the door opening EVENT, the user’s CONDITIONS are checked against, and if there’s a match the REMINDER is displayed using the phone’s notification system.
+When the sensor is activated by the door opening EVENT, the user’s CONDITIONS are checked, and if there’s a match the REMINDER is displayed using the phone’s notification system.

 Communication between the Sensor and the Smartphone is via Bluetooth LE (Low Energy).